EinsteinOmics/EinsteinOmics.github.io/_pages/omics-workshop2024.md

 **Zoom info**: in person attendance is preferred.
 However, zoom info is available upon request, please email michael.camerino@einsteinmed.edu, xiangyu.zheng@einsteinmed.edu or alexander.ferrena@einsteinmed.edu.

 Please make sure to RSVP for the sessions you are interested in via this poll:
 [RSVP Google Poll form](https://forms.gle/iuymSPH7EMuePpSV9)

-Note that the website for the code examples (called "vignettes") is now live.
-Please see the vignette website for all instructions on code vignette for both interactive coding follow-along as well as read-only options: [Code viegnette website](https://github.com/EinsteinOmics/OmicsWorkshop)

 ### 1. Dr. Brian Hammond (PhD) → HPC usage